itzmeanjan/subtle/README.md

 const bool is_a_match = !flg;
 ```

-Now we're doing it better, because it doesn't matter what the content of those two bytearrays are, we always execute same set to instructions.
+Now we're doing it better, because it doesn't matter what the content of those two byte arrays are, we always execute same set to instructions.

-Now $flg$, in above code snippet, is a secret boolean, because it holds accumuluated result of comparison of two secret bytearrays $a$, $b$.
+Now $flg$, in above code snippet, is a secret boolean, because it holds accumulated result of comparison of two secret bytearrays $a$, $b$.

 Now we write following, using $flg$